1. Forklift

 If your role in the workplace requires you to work on a forklift, you will need to obtain the right licence.
 It’s your ticket to safer, smarter, and more efficient operation.
 A nationally recognised forklift licence isn’t just a requirement, it helps you meet workplace safety standards, gives you the skills and confidence to handle equipment and boosts your employability.
 Whether you’re stepping into warehousing, construction, logistics, or manufacturing, being properly licensed ensures your safety, productivity and compliance.

-Obtaining a forklift licence in Australia is not difficult and very worthwhile, not only if you are currently employed and upskilling, but it also enhances employability and career prospects.
-Whether you are starting out or upgrading your skills, choosing a reputable Registered Training Organisation (RTO) for training is the first step toward a safe and successful career as a licensed forklift operator
+Obtaining a forklift licence in Australia is straightforward and highly worthwhile, whether you are upskilling in your current role or improving your employability and career prospects.
+Whether you are starting out or upgrading your skills, choosing a reputable Registered Training Organisation (RTO) is an important first step toward safe and compliant forklift operation.
+Forklogic does not provide forklift training or licensing, and forklift licence requirements can vary by state, so it’s important to check your local work health and safety regulator for current requirements and approved RTOs.

 Whether you work full-time or part-time, you must complete the required training, both theory and a practical assessment with your RTO.
 You may think that one forklift licence enables you to operate any associated machinery; however, this is not the case.
 There are different categories depending on the equipment you are operating.